LuuucasM/Imaginengion/ObsidianVault/Imaginengion/SDF Rendering.md

 ### Optimize Number of Shapes
 - Frustum culling
-	- use a spatial data structure like BVH or an alternative
+	- use a spatial data structure like BVH
 	- these data structures can, effectively split themselves down
 	- so that the runtime of finding which objects to include in the scene is reduced to an O(logn) time search rather than O(n) because its a tree data structure and we can cut or include entire  parts of the tree saving lots of time
 	- construction strategy: use Linear BVH(LBVH) as the construction strategy.